 However, if either you or your spouse are covered by an employer-sponsored retirement plan, a contribution to a traditional IRA may not be tax-deductible.

-While some IRA contributions might not be tax-deductible, there are other reasons to contribute to an IRA.
+While some traditional IRA contributions might not be tax-deductible, there are other reasons to contribute to an IRA.

 You can figure out if you do qualify for a deduction based on your income